-- One of the major funding streams for legal aid in the state, Interest on Lawyers Trust Accounts (IOLTA), decreased significantly from $31.8 million in 2007 to $6.7 million in 2016 – a decrease of over $25 million – in large part due to very low interest rates and the recession.
-Funding from the federal Legal Services Corporation (LSC) during the same period fluctuated but ended the period essentially unchanged.
+- One of the major funding streams for legal aid in the Commonwealth, Interest on Lawyers Trust Accounts (IOLTA), decreased significantly from $31.8 million in 2007 to a low of $4.5 million in 2014, in large part due to very low interest rates and the recession.
+Over the past several years, the numbers have slowly increased to $8.3 million in 2018.
+Nonetheless, a return to pre-recession figures is not within sight.
+Meanwhile, funding for Massachusetts civil legal services programs from the federal Legal Services Corporation (LSC) has remained virtually flat for the last decade ($5.5 million in FY2009 vs. $5.7 million in FY2019), and the President’s budgets have proposed eliminating LSC entirely.¹

-- Currently, almost 1 million people in Massachusetts live below 125% of the federal poverty level ($30,750 a year for a family of four) – nearly 15% of the overall state population – making them eligible for civil legal aid.
+- According to recent estimates, 888,000 people in Massachusetts — 13.4% of the state population — live below 125% of the federal poverty level ($32,188 annually for a family of four), making them eligible for civil legal aid.

-- Over 70 current and former Fellows of the Access to Justice Fellows programhave provided 76,000 hours of pro bono service to over 50 different non-profit organizations, courts and other public interest entities.
+- 139 current and former Fellows of the Access to Justice Fellows program have provided over 100,000 hours of pro bono service to 78 different non-profit organizations, courts and other public interest entities.
 The Fellows program is run by Lawyers Clearinghouse with support from the Access to Justice Commission.

-- The Commission initiated a pilot Appellate Civil Pro Bono Programin Suffolk County in 2014 to provide free counsel to some of the approximately 40-50 self-represented litigants who call the Appeals Court Clerk’s Office every day.
-The Volunteer Lawyers Project, which led the project with Mintz Levin, other law firms, the clerks’ offices, and other legal service entities, was so successful that it expanded statewide in December of 2015.
-As of July 2017, 132 pro bono attorneys have volunteered with the project, serving 295 individuals.
+- The Commission initiated a pilot Appellate Civil Pro Bono Program in Suffolk County in 2014 to provide free counsel to some of the approximately 40-50 self-represented litigants who call the Appeals Court Clerk’s Office every day.
+The Volunteer Lawyers Project, which led the project with Mintz, other law firms, the clerks’ offices, and other legal service entities, was so successful that it expanded statewide in December of 2015.
+As of October 2019, over 300 attorneys from 20 different law firms have helped over 700 low-income litigants navigate the civil appellate process.

 - The Commission advocated for the creation of a voluntary annual $51 “access to justice” attorney registration fee.
 Since the implementation of the fee, over $1 million has been generated each year, which is distributed to legal services organizations serving low income clients with civil legal needs.